'Feeders' make money from the savings food chain

 Brokers make little money if you invest - just the administration fee on your account.
 They only make real money if you trade.

-This is the new(ish) name for large brokers who allow you to invest in a range of other assets apart from shares - most importantly funds.
+This is the name for large brokers who allow you to invest in a range of other assets apart from shares - most importantly funds.
 They charge 'platform fees' for holding your assets.
 These are usually 'ad valorem' - meaning a charge as a percentage of your asset values.
 Look at compounding, note how much these charges will cost you over a lifetime, and see if there are other ways of achieving your financial objectives.

 .... make money out of deals: floating companies (meaning selling the original owners' shares to the wider public), arranging acquisitions and mergers, selling unwanted activities, corporate restructuring.
 So investment bankers are always trying to sell to business leaders the idea that they should be doing something different from what they are.